-Once you buy Maker coins, it’s a good idea to store your them in your wallet as it’s a lot safer than leaving them on the exchange.
+It’s a good idea to store your your coins in your wallet as it’s a lot safer than leaving them on the exchange.

 How to trade Maker – step-by-step guide

-If you’re only interested in trading you won’t need to bother with a wallet as you’ll be speculating on the rise and fall of the value rather than buying MKR to own.
+If you’re only interested in trading you won’t need to bother with a wallet as you’ll be speculating on the rise and fall in the value of MKR.